 Boilermakers and Boiler Technicians

-Servicing, repairing, and replacing boilers reportedly disturbed asbestos gaskets from Crane Co.
-(Cranite brand), block insulation from Johns-Manville (Thermobestos), and refractory cement on and around boiler systems — materials that allegedly released substantial fiber concentrations when cut, broken, or removed.
+Servicing, repairing, and replacing boilers reportedly disturbed asbestos gaskets from (Cranite brand), block insulation from (Thermobestos), and refractory cement on and around boiler systems — materials that allegedly released substantial fiber concentrations when cut, broken, or removed.
 These workers are alleged to have breathed fibers during routine maintenance and emergency repairs across multiple decades of employment.

 Pipefitters and Steamfitters